Entomy/Spin-vscode/README.md

 # About

-This extension provides support for Spin, an intepreted language for programmer the [Parallax Propeller](https://www.parallax.com/catalog/microcontrollers/propeller).
+This extension provides support for Spin, the primary language for programming the [Parallax Propeller](https://www.parallax.com/catalog/microcontrollers/propeller).

 # Help Me Out